-- 3.17 There has been a large amount of legal challenge related to LfT.
-This has centred on whether some material sent to landfill is being used (rather than discarded11) and should not therefore be treated as a taxable disposal.
-The value of the claims currently before the courts mean a significant proportion of the tax raised is at risk. - 3.18 The Scotland Act 201212 devolved LfT to Scotland.
-Scottish Landfill Tax ("SLfT") replaced LfT on 1 April 2015.
+- 3.16 In recent years HMRC has sought to provide greater clarity regarding how the tax is applied.
+This has included updating guidance and introducing revised legislation: the Landfill Tax (Prescribed Landfill Site Activities) Order 2009; the Landfill Tax (Qualifying Material) Order 2011 and the Landfill Tax (Qualifying Fines) (No.2) Order 2015. - 3.17 There has been a notable string of legal challenge related to LfT and whether some material sent to landfill is being used (rather than discarded12) and therefore should not be treated as a taxable disposal.
+The values of the claims currently before the courts mean that a significant proportion of LfT revenue is at risk. - 3.18 The Scotland Act 201213 provided for the devolution of LfT to Scotland from April 2015.
+Scottish Landfill Tax ("SLfT") replaced LfT in Scotland on 1 April 2015.
 The Scottish system is broadly consistent with LfT but makes some changes to how the tax is administered including extending the scope of the tax to unauthorised disposals of waste.
-The Scottish Government adopted the standard and lower tax rate approach and announced the tax rates in January 2015.
+The Scottish Government decided to adopt the standard and lower tax rate approach and announced the tax rates in January 2015.
 The standard and lower tax rates are set at the same level as for LfT.
 The Scottish experience of devolution provides a useful comparator for Wales.